surprisetalk/wigwams/readme.md

 alternatives to bloat/cruft.

 Remember, wigwams aren't better than battleships -- they're not even boats!
+Let's celebrate novelty and learn to build together.

 |                                                         |                                                   | started | stable |  goals |
 | ------------------------------------------------------- | ------------------------------------------------: | ------: | -----: | -----: |